input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-6.md

             cardano-node … +RTS -qg

-    Share your findings with the other Pioneers.
+    Share your findings with the other Stakepool operators.
     Note that you may need to add the `-rtsopts` flag to the `cabal install` to be able to use some of the tuning options.